Gov. DeSantis Doubles Down On No School Mask Mandates, Says He's Protecting Parental Rights

 MIAMI (CBSMiami) – Saying he was protecting the rights of parents, Gov. Ron DeSantis has doubled down on his stance of no mask mandates for students in schools.

-Speaking at a restaurant in Cape Coral, DeSantis said he’s heard rumors that the federal government and the U.S. Centers for Disease Control were considering new restrictions.READ MORE: Section Of Turnpike Closed Due To Overturned Tanker Truck, Fuel Spill
+Speaking at a restaurant in Cape Coral, DeSantis said he’s heard rumors that the federal government and the U.S. Centers for Disease Control were considering new restrictions.READ MORE: Miami Beach Police Chief Richard Clements Has 'Serious Concerns' Regarding Rough Arrest

-“I just want to say in Florida, there will be no lockdowns, there will be no school closures. there will be no restrictions and no mandates in the state of Florida.
+“I just want to say in Florida, there will be no lockdowns, there will be no school closures, there will be no restrictions and no mandates in the state of Florida.
 Floridians have been and will remain free to choose what’s best for themselves and their families.
-We will protect their right to work, will protect the right of businesses to operate, and we will protect the right of our kids to attend school in person” said DeSantis.
+We will protect their right to work, will protect the right of businesses to operate, and we will protect the right of our kids to attend school in person,” said DeSantis.

 The governor said very few school districts in the state are requiring masks in school.
 He said there’s been a lot of push from the CDC to have students and staff wear masks in school in the new school year and that is a mistake.